 Once you have inserted the crimper halfway into the fondant, gently press the ‘arms’ of the crimpers together.
 This will give you a pretty puffed pattern on your cake or cake board.

-Here is another video from Winbeckler giving detailed guidance on how to use crimpers correctly on fondant.
+Here is a video from Winbeckler giving detailed guidance on how to use crimpers correctly on fondant.
 In a nutshell, it explains how to use the rubber band on the crimpers to adjust the opening of the crimper tools, how to avoid teeth marks on the cake, the depth into which the crimpers need to be inserted into the fondant to get the right crimped impression on cakes.
 It also shares some ideas on how to decorate the crimped fondant with luster dusts.